-STWF Central (STWF Central recorder) is located in the central area of the Starkey Wellfield, as its name implies (Figure 84).
-Starkey Central is an isolated cypress wetland and is approximately 3.3 acres in size (Figure 90).
+STWF Central (STWF Central recorder) is located in the central area of the Starkey Wellfield, as its name implies (Figure 85).
+Starkey Central is an isolated cypress wetland and is approximately 3.3 acres in size (Figure 91).

-Figure 90: Starkey Central wetland
+Figure 91: Starkey Central wetland

 Water level monitoring began at Starkey Central on March 14, 1985 from District staff gage SID 20761, and continues through present day.
 A shallow stilling well was installed a short time later, and a series of wells of various depths were drilled in the center and edges of the dome in 1989 as part of the Watson et al. (1990) hydrogeologic study.
-A 6-inch surficial wetland well next to the staff gage was added in September 2001 (SID 20216), and monitoring continues from that well through present day (Figure 90, Figure 91).
+A 6-inch surficial wetland well next to the staff gage was added in September 2001 (SID 20216), and monitoring continues from that well through present day (Figure 91, Figure 92).
 A WAP transect was established in 2005.

-Figure 91: Starkey Central water levels
+Figure 92: Starkey Central water levels

 Staff files indicate that the wetland appeared to be in "good health" in 1985 when monitoring began, but that "some excess cypress mortality was apparent by 1992."
 Moderate soil subsidence was also observed in the early 2000's by staff.
 The wetland is surrounded by mostly soils classified as mesic.
-An acceptable HNP was established at this wetland using cypress buttress inflections at 45.1 feet NGVD29, and a proposed MFL of 43.3 ft.
+An acceptable HNP was established at this wetland using cypress buttress inflections at 45.1 feet NGVD29, resulting in an MFL of 43.3 ft.
 NGVD.
-The currently adopted MFL at this site is 43.3 feet NGVD29, so no change is recommended.
+The previously adopted MFL at this site was 43.3 feet NGVD29, so no change is recommended.

 The Starkey Central wetland has a very natural-looking but small outlet, described as a "natural saddle," and surveyed at the elevation of the HNP (see Appendix B).
-Figure 91 shows that water levels regularly reach the HNP.
+Figure 92 shows that water levels regularly reach the HNP.
 The calculated Historic P50 is located 0.8 feet above the MFL.
 Therefore, there is no evidence implying significant structural alteration.

-The Starkey Central wetland is recommended to be kept as an adopted MFL site, with an MFL of 43.3 feet NGVD29.
+The Starkey Central wetland remains an adopted MFL site, with an MFL of 43.3 feet NGVD29.